2007 MLS Cup playoffs

-The 2007 MLS Cup Playoffs was the postseason to Major League Soccer's 2007 season, and it concluded with MLS Cup 2007 on November 18, 2007 at Robert F. Kennedy Memorial Stadium in Washington, D.C.
-The Houston Dynamo were victorious for the second season in a row, defeating the New England Revolution in the Final, also for the second year in a row.
+The 2007 MLS Cup playoffs was the postseason to Major League Soccer's 2007 season, and concluded with MLS Cup 2007 on November 18, 2007 at RFK Stadium in Washington, D.C.
+The Houston Dynamo were victorious for the second season in a row, defeating the New England Revolution in the championship match, also for the second year in a row.

 Format

 At season's end, the top two teams of each conference made the playoffs, along with the teams with the next four highest point totals, regardless of conference.
-In the first round of this knockout tournament, aggregate goals over two matches determined the winners; the Conference Championships were one match each, with the winner of each conference advancing to MLS Cup.
-In all rounds, draws were broken with two 15-minute periods of extra time, followed by penalty kicks if necessary.
+In the first round of this knockout tournament, aggregate goals over two matches determined the winners; the conference finals were one match each, with the winner of each conference advancing to MLS Cup 2007.
+In all rounds, ties after 90 minutes were determined with two 15-minute periods of extra time, followed by a penalty shoot-out if necessary.
 The away goals rule was not used.